blurrycontour/zuul-gerrit/doc/source/reference/pipeline_def.rst

       These reporters describe what Zuul should do when a pipeline is disabled.
 See ``disable-after-consecutive-failures``.

+   .. attr:: cancel

+      These reporters describe what Zuul should do if an item is Canceled.
+"Canceled" means any item that is dequeued but wasn't a success or failure.

    The following options can be used to alter Zuul's behavior to mitigate situations in which jobs are failing frequently (perhaps